Pelicans GM Says Team is in Constant Contact with Disgruntled Superstar

 During a recent discussion with Andscape's Marc Spears, Pelicans General Manager Joe Dumars said that he is in constant communication with franchise pillar Zion Williamson.

-Injuries have been the only thing that can hold the talented forward back.
-He only played in 30 games the past season, but managed to average 24.6 points, 5.3 assists and 7.2 rebounds a game.
+Injuries have been the only thing that has held the talented forward back.
+He only played in 30 games this past season, but managed to average 24.6 points, 5.3 assists, and 7.2 rebounds a game.
 He managed to do all that while playing an average of 29 minutes.

 "The first thing I would say about Zion is he’s an incredibly good guy.
 He’s a really good person.
 He’s obviously immensely talented.
 He and I have had some incredible conversations.
 We are in constant contact with each other.
 I’ve talked to him about the responsibility of being great and the responsibility of being a leader, of being a captain, of being the best player, of being the face of a franchise."

 If Williamson can stay healthy this year, the Pelicans roster has some nice talent.
-Lottery rookies Derik Queen and Jeremiah Fears join Williamson and fellow veterans CJ McCollum, Dejounte Murray and Trey Murphy and Herb Jones.
-A little luck and a little health could result in a playoff birth.
+Lottery rookies Derik Queen and Jeremiah Fears join Williamson and fellow veterans CJ McCollum, Dejounte Murray, Trey Murphy III, and Herb Jones.
+A little luck and a little health could result in a playoff berth.

 Recommended for You